-We are delighted to announce a 124th Kay Swift birthday celebration!
-Please join us for the Kaufman Music Center Broadway Close Up Lecture-Concert from Merkin Hall on April 19th, at 7 p.m.
-EST. Information about the event here.
+This year's 124th Kay Swift birthday celebration took place on April 19th, with the Kaufman Music Center Broadway Close Up Lecture-Concert from Merkin Hall.
+Information about the event here.

 We are disappointed by the recent novel "about" Kay Swift and her romance with George Gershwin.
 There is almost no page in the book without absurd errors, inauthentic representations, ignorant cultural, political, and musical references, or offensive characterizations.
 There are numerous representations that we consider to be anti-Semitic, whether knowingly or ignorantly.
 For a book attempting to portray the romance between two celebrated musicians, the writing is both inept and tone-deaf.
 Lyrics by James Paul Warburg/Paul James have been quoted without legal permission or necessary copyright identification in front matter.